 So far on this channel, I have recommended two pieces of software: Google Chrome and LastPass, and I walked you through the process of Installing Chrome in some detail, but not so for LastPass.
 I have a lot more software to recommend, so I thought I’d step you through the process of installing software so you can be confident that you are doing it safely and properly.

 There are several things to think about when you want to install some software.
 What do I want, where do I get it from, how do I install it?

-Many programs, once installed, will either start themselves automatically or place a icon for you on the desktop.
-If that’s not the case you will find it in the programs list in the start menu, and from there you can pin it to the start menu, or even the task bar if it is something you use often.
+Many programs, once installed, will either start themselves automatically or place an icon for you on the desktop.
+If that’s not the case you will find it in the programs list in the start menu, and from there you can pin it to the start menu, or even the taskbar if it is something you use often.

 That’s all there is to it, enjoy your new program!